2022–23 Michigan Wolverines men's ice hockey season: Rankings

-^ USCHO did not release a poll in weeks 1 and 13.
+Note: USCHO did not release a poll in weeks 1, 13, or 26.

 Awards and honors

 Players drafted into the NHL

 Michigan had three players drafted in the 2022 NHL Entry Draft.
 Frank Nazar and Rutger McGroarty were selected back-to-back in the first round of the NHL Draft.
+Michigan had two players drafted in the 2023 NHL Entry Draft.
+Adam Fantilli was drafted in the first round, third overall, while Gavin Brindley was drafted 34th overall.
+Fantilli became the 33rd Wolverine to be selected in the first round of the NHL Draft, which leads all NCAA teams.